-Claims Process Information
+Claims Process Information (to obtain benefits)

 In order to determine of a livery driver is entitled to Workers' Compensation benefits from the Livery Fund or no-fault benefits from the no-fault carrier for the vehicle being operated at the time of the accident, the claimant should submit a Workers' Compensation Board C-3 form and his/her medical records to the Workers' Compensation Board.
 Upon receipt of this form, the Workers' Compensation Board will perform a search of the livery base the claimant's vehicle was affiliated with to determine if the livery base was a member of the fund.